Specialty Services Providers

 Surface context categories address installation environments that change repair methodology: radiant-heated floors, floating installations, stair treads and risers, gym and sport courts, and commercial facilities operating under ADA or OSHA surface-friction standards.

 Project scale separates residential spot repair (typically under 50 square feet), full-room restoration, and commercial or multi-unit projects.
-Commercial Flooring Repair Services listings carry additional vetting for insurance minimums and bonding.
+Commercial Flooring Repair Services providers carry additional vetting for insurance minimums and bonding.

 The contrast between damage-type and material-type classification is deliberate.
-A homeowner with pet-damaged hardwood needs a contractor vetted for both Pet Damage Floor Repair Services and hardwood-specific refinishing — the directory cross-references both dimensions rather than forcing a single-category lookup.
+A homeowner with pet-damaged hardwood needs a contractor vetted for both Pet Damage Floor Repair Services and hardwood-specific refinishing — the provider network cross-references both dimensions rather than forcing a single-category lookup.

 How currency is maintained